dgaydukov/cert-spring5/files/spring5.md

 ```
 Pay attention on ordering.
 If we declare them inside `@Configuration` classes, second would overwrite the first.
 But since they declared as component first - overwrite last.

 ###### PostConstruct and PreDestroy

-You have 4 options to hook to post construct event (when spring has set all properties)
+You have 4 options to hook to post construct event (when spring has set all properties):
 * add `@PostConstruct` annotation above any method you would like to be called (in this case you can annotate as many methods as you want, in previous 2 works only with one method)
 * Bean should implement `InitializingBean` interface with one method `afterPropertiesSet`, and put init logic there.
 (If we add `@PostConstruct` to this method, it would be called only once)
 * Define init method in xml config `init-method=init`